cs-chan/ArtGAN/README.md

 [alexnet_style_train.caffemodel](https://arxiv.org/pdf/1505.00855v1.pdf)

+Option 2:
-1. New model can be trained via the following command (using artist as example):
+- New model can be trained via the following command (using artist as example):
 ```
 >> ./path/to/folder/alexnet_finetune_artist/train_caffenet.sh
 ```

-2. To compute the accuracy of a given testing set:
+- To compute the accuracy of a given testing set:
 ```
 >> ./path/to/folder/alexnet_finetune_artist/test_caffenet.sh
 ```